szermatt/emacs-bash-completion/README.md

 ## COMPATIBILITY

-bash-completion.el is quite sensitive to the OS and BASH version.
-This package is known to work on the following environment:

-- GNU Emacs 22.3.1 (Aquamacs 1.7)
-- GNU Emacs 22.1.1 (OSX 10.5)
-- GNU Emacs 22.1.1 (Ubuntu 8.04)
-- GNU Emacs 23.0.94.1 (Ubuntu 8.10)
-- GNU Emacs 24.1.1 (OSX 10.7)
-- GNU Emacs 24.1.1 (OSX 10.8)

-and using the following bash versions:

-- BASH 3.2.17
-- BASH 3.2.32
-- BASH 3.2.39

-bash-completion.el does not works on XEmacs.
+bash-completion.el is known to work on Emacs 22 through 24.4 under Linux and OSX.
+It does not works on XEmacs.